 Q: When is the best time of the day

 A: Within the most active regions of Alaska and prime viewing areas the Aurora oval typically becomes visible around local midnight.
-Note: this is an astronomical midnight - which may be an hour or two different from the civil or the “ wall clock “ midnight due to daylight savings time / peculiarities in your time zone.
+Note: this is an astronomical midnight - which may be an hour or two different from the civil or the “ wall clock “ midnight due to daylight savings time and/or peculiarities in your time zone.
 Spectacular Aurora displays due to geomagnetic disturbance may be seen at any time when the sky is dark, but they are relatively unpredictable.
 Under average conditions, observations around local midnight are most likely to yield results.

 Q: What are the Temperatures in the Northern Regions